janik6n/azlogin/README.md

 # For Windows AMD64
 GOARCH=amd64 GOOS=windows go build -o "../../build/azlogin.exe"
 ```
-There is a little helper script available for installation on macOS & ZHS.
+There is a little helper script available for installation on macOS & ZSH.
 To install, run in project root:
 ```bash
 # Runs the build too.
 ./install_azlogin.sh